Kamahl19/react-starter/DOCS.md

 A token-based API agnostic authentication is already included in this project.
 It resides in [src/common/auth](./src/common/auth) and provides 3 simple hooks: `useLogin` to do the log in, `useLogout` to do the log out and `useAuth` to get current information (`token`, `userId`, `isLoggedIn`).

-It also provides 2 [guard components](./src/common/auth/guards.tsx) `RequireIsLoggedIn` and `RequireIsAnonymous` to [wrap routes](./src/app/App.tsx).
+It also provides 2 guard components, [RequireIsLoggedIn](./src/common/auth/RequireIsLoggedIn.tsx) and [RequireIsAnonymous](./src/common/auth/RequireIsAnonymous.tsx), to [wrap routes](./src/app/App.tsx).
 They will automatically redirect the user based on being authenticated or not.

 There is also a [src/common/auth/PersistAuthGate.tsx](./src/common/auth/PersistAuthGate.tsx) to automatically re-login a user after the page reloads if token is present in local storage.